perquis/perquis/README.md

 ![perquis](https://user-images.githubusercontent.com/71089523/183462687-262641ea-2b5d-4acf-b18b-693925ad4475.png)

 You're probably wondering **why I have so much ambition and determination**.
 I think my power **comes from my desires**.
 I want to be someone who is well-known, respectful, and resourceful.
-I desire to be someone **whose name and surname will famous around world**.
+I desire to be someone **whose name and surname will be famous around world**.
 I believe in myself and I know these dreams really can come true.
 I'm not afraid **to risk and take up challanges**.
 I'm aware of my creativity and I have a will which helps me **to accomplish my serious purposes**.

 ## My favorite quote :bookmark_tabs:
 > *"Don’t compare yourself with other people; compare yourself with who you were yesterday."* ~ **Jordan Peterson**